foxfriends/trilogy/README.md

 ## Status

 The 0.1 "barely functioning" version of Trilogy and all its components is nearing readiness.
-Though from a fully working ecosystem, at least the language will soon work, for the most part, enough to begin experimenting with its usability and iterating on the design.
+Though far from a fully working ecosystem, at least the language will soon work, for the most part, enough to begin experimenting with its usability and iterating on the design.

 - [x] Read some papers and instructions on programming languages